nibalizer/ibmcloud-ansible/Readme.md

 --------------

-Ansible playbooks to install basic utils for working with bluemix: bx, kubectl, docker, cf, and several git repos.
+Ansible playbooks to install basic utils for working with bluemix: bx, kubectl, docker, cf, etc. This solves the problem of collecting and installing the client utilities which are typically distributed as binaries in tarballs available over https.

 | Software | Org | command(s)  | version  |
 |--:|---|---|---|